Winter weather proving dangerous for first responders

-AUSTIN, Texas — The Austin Police Department says its officers responded to at least 215 crashes on Tuesday, averaging out to around nine crashes every hour.
+AUSTIN, Texas — The Austin Police Department said its officers responded to at least 215 crashes on Tuesday, averaging out to around nine crashes every hour.

 One person died in those wrecks and many more were hurt, including a Travis County deputy.